lot49-cybernetics/.github/profile/README.md

 ## Lot49 Cybernetics

-This open source project is in its earliest stages.
+This project is in its earliest stages and initially just contains some open source build tools.